 Program Overview

-The program will provide in-person and virtual learning opportunities from December 2025 to May 2026.
-Participants will attend five virtual learning sessions, supported by monthly consultations with subject matter experts and the learning community will conclude with an in-person close out meeting.
+The program provides in-person and virtual learning opportunities from December 2025 to May 2026.
+Participants attend five virtual learning sessions supported by monthly consultations with subject matter experts and an in-person closing meeting.

 Program Benefits